ibm-cloud-architecture/refarch-integration-utilities/docs/ConfigureSecureGateway.md

 `Remark: the Gateway ID and Security token in this screen match the detail parameters of the secure gateway`.

 #### Docker
-During development and for convenience you may want to pick up the Docker image by performing the following steps.
+During development phase and for convenience, you may want to pick up the Docker image by performing the following steps.

  ```
 # download the docker image